ppy/osu-wiki/news/2025/2025-04-20-project-loved-april-2025.md

 Y'know, I question to myself quite often on why [\_Y u r i\_](https://osu.ppy.sh/users/8463274) makes so many full spreads, yet never makes any attempt to rank them.
 Perhaps it's just a true sign of someone who enjoys charting for the fun of it?
 Regardless, we're giving them another shot at making it to the Loved section with their chart of [King for a Day](https://osu.ppy.sh/beatmapsets/521804#mania/1108291)!

 Dating all the way back to 2016, this classic set has a style that's all too similar to what you'd see in this day and age, containing much of the drum focus you'd see in a rock chart during that time, and today as well!
-The approach to this song is definitely a factor in the massive popularity it has, as the full spread appeals to many players, including those just starting out, and those who've got experience.
+The approach to this song is definitely a factor in the massive popularity it has, as the full spread appeals to many players, including those just starting out and those who've got the experience.
 Of course, the song itself is a factor as well, considering the popularity behind it.

 To all those who've enjoyed this set, you can now give it the leaderboard it's long deserved by voting in the thread!